gaborio1/NZ-photo-v3/README.md

 navbar:
 include search-bar ???
-make navbar transparent when page loads(navbar-logic.js) ✅ prevent keyframe animation from firing on page load hamburger/X toggle when expanding
+blur page when navbar is expanded and transparent ??? make navbar transparent when page loads(navbar-logic.js) ✅ prevent keyframe animation from firing on page load hamburger/X toggle when expanding